 About me

-I am a first year PhD student at Boston University majoring in Psychology.
+I am a PhD student at Boston University majoring in Psychology starting 2024.
 I am fortunate enough to work with Prof. Michael Hasselmo.

 I work both on behavioral experiments and data analysis.
 I am excited about applying computational methods to biological research so that we can obtain a quantitative theory of the brain's function.